A glass of milk sits next to a block of cheese and a bowl of cream.

 Because “diet” products often have additives (such as added sugar) it’s best to go for food in its natural state – for instance, full-fat natural (unflavored) yogurt or full-fat coconut milk, which you’ll find in Centr recipes.

 “This is fine because it’s just a small part of a mix of fats in your diet,” says Lisa.
-“And naturally-occurring saturated fats in meat are certainly better than getting those saturated fats from processed foods with sugar, additives and minimal nutrition.”
+“And naturally-occurring saturated fats in meat or milk are certainly better than getting those saturated fats from processed foods with sugar, additives and minimal nutrition.”

 For a healthy recipe with saturated fats, try our Chicken Korma with Broccolini.
 It has naturally-occurring saturated fats from chicken thighs (think outside the basic chicken breast, people) and coconut milk, balanced with other nutrient-rich whole foods.